brandons209/dermatologist-CNN/README.md

 2. Unzip each data set into their respective directory in the data folder.
 Leave them in the three separate folders (melanoma, nevus, seborrheic keratosis).

-3. (Optional) Clean data and add more images.
+3. (Optional) Clean data and add more images (if you don't use my uploaded dataset).
   * More images for each category can be found at the [ISIC Archive](https://isic-archive.com/#images).

   * Most of the images found on that website don't appear in the initially download data, with the exception of seborrheic keratosis, since there are few images in the archive for it.
 So just make sure you are not copying the same data between sets.
 Also, for better accuracy try to include pictures without other objects in it, like drawn circles or arrows, or blue/yellow markers next to the lesion for size.